NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    Component Load: \*: Internal Gains (MBtu)          Heat gain/loss from appliances, plug loads, water heater tank losses, etc. in the conditioned space
    Component Load: \*: Lighting (MBtu)                Heat gain/loss from lighting in the conditioned space
    =================================================  =========================================================================================================

+If the home is not fully conditioned (e.g., a room air conditioner that only meets 30% of the cooling load), the reported component loads will be likewise reduced compared to a home that is fully conditioned.

 Annual Hot Water Uses
 ~~~~~~~~~~~~~~~~~~~~~